 Impacts of Drought on Hydropower – Western Area Power Administration

 The Western Area Power Administration (WAPA) is a power marketing administration and wholesale electricity supplier under the United States Department of Energy.
 WAPA has over 17,000 miles of transmission lines and 700 customers throughout 15 states who, in turn, serve 40 million Americans.
-WAPA supplies power from Hoover Dam, Glen Canyon Dam, and Parker Dam.
-Parker-Davis Project Fiscal Year 2022 data and forecasts of energy supplied show a total estimate of 1,325 gigawatt hours (GWh) generated and 108 GWh of purchased replacement power (about 8%), this is due to a decline in water that can run through the system turbines.
-Price of replacement power purchases ($/MWh) is higher than sales price for customers and it is expected to increase through time.
-Average replacement power purchase price can be high and fluctuate depending on different weather phenomena or emergency events (up to $800/MWh) and the estimate certainty for price projections decreases as it is forecasted for longer term.
-On a system-wide scale, the estimated cost of drought impacts (2022-2030) for Hoover Dam is $939 million, and $42 million for Parker-Davis Project, when broken down, the highest cots are attributed to replacement power.
-Directly affected Arizona customers include power suppliers, as well as tribal, municipal, and agricultural stakeholders.
+WAPA’s Desert Southwest region, located in Phoenix supplies power from Hoover Dam, Glen Canyon Dam, and Parker and Davis Dams.
+Parker-Davis Project FY2023 energy supply data and forecasts show that WAPA will need to purchase about 218 GWh of replacement power to supply for customers (about 15% of the power that is sold).
+Average replacement power costs range from $41 to $305 per MWh, however, some months have experienced peak hour actual costs of $1,000 per MWh; this is higher than sales price for customers ($18 MWh) and it is expected to increase through time.
+It costs about $18 million to operate the Parker and Davis Dams.
+In 2023, WAPA projects spending $34.1M on replacement power costs, which equates to184% of the cost of operating and maintaining the dams.
+This is an additional cost that is passed on to the customers.
+While projections show replacement power costs potentially going down, in response to hydrological and market improvements, there is uncertainty in the projections.
+On a system-wide scale, the estimated cost of drought impacts (2024-2030) for Hoover Dam is $834 million, and $27 million for Parker-Davis Project, when broken down, the highest cots are attributed to replacement power.
+The estimates do not consider regulatory reductions or the Colorado River Supplemental Impact Statement.

 Impacts of Drought on the Navajo Nation